kectx/kectx/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I am a frontend developer specializing in Vue.js and also reaching Nuxt.js, and I am currently expanding my skills in Node.js and Express.js to become a fullstack developer. 🌟
+I am a fullstack developer focused on delivering end-to-end modern, easy to handle and well-optimised products. 🌟

 ## 🛠 Technologies and Tools I Use: